 My flexible menu of master classes and workshops is below.

 Please Contact Me to discuss specifics and to book for your studio, school, or organization.
 All classes can be tailored for different ages, abilities, and session lengths – one-time classes or multi-week programs.
-These are in addition to traditional Modern, Contemporary (Technique, Phrasework & Floorwork), and Creative Ballet classes.
+These are in addition to traditional Modern, Contemporary (Technique, Phrasework & Floorwork), and Beginner Ballet classes.

 Learn a phrase >> acquire analytic tools >> mess with it to make it your own!
 Dancers will get a crash course in Laban’s elements of movement, and then apply them to find greater clarity, dynamism AND creative possibility within contemporary phrase material.
 A perfect fit for dancers and aspiring makers of all genres.

 Power Through Release

 Let go and rejoice!
 Mine your own momentum and develop greater fluidity, groundedness, and suspension in this dynamic release- technique class.
 We’ll get well acquainted with the floor to start, before building to sweeping phrasework that utilizes our own bodyweight and natural spirals.

 Ignite The Artist: Thoughtful Improv & Composition For All